stlbucket/pile-starter/readme.md

 schemas include:
 - app-roles:
   - creates db roles to support postgres rls security
+- app_jobs
+  - process asyncronous jobs on a queue
 - auth:
   - app_user management and login support.
   - this version supports the basic auth described in the postgraphile docs.